Databases And Persistence /

 - Create addon and MySQL will begin provisioning, this may take a few minutes.

-You can manually copy the connection secrets for your MySQL database from the connection details page into environment variables or build arguments of your workloads on Northflank.
+You can manually copy the connection secrets for your MySQL database from the connection details page into runtime variables or build arguments of your workloads on Northflank.

 However, it is much easier to link your database's connection details to a new or existing secret group.